stefanomunarini/Level-Up/README.md

     - Browse their own games
     - View a game page
         - Play
-        - Share result/score/something of last game
+        - Share the highscore of the game
         - Contact the seller (email address link)
         - View their own scores
         - View game high scores